Kathleen Folbigg: Petition for pardon

-including scientific and medical explanations for each of the deaths.
+and providing compelling scientific and medical explanations for each of the deaths.

+On 5 June 2023, Kathleen Folbigg was granted an unconditional pardon.

 Cause of death

 Genetic evidence published in November 2020 showed that at least two of the children had genetic mutations that predisposed them to sudden cardiac death.
 The researchers concluded that the CALM2 mutation carried by Kathleen and her two girls altered their heart rhythm, predisposing them to sudden unexpected death possibly precipitated by their intercurrent infections (respiratory tract infection in Sarah; myocarditis in Laura) and/or by medications such as Laura's pseudoephedrine.
+Mutations in CALM2 are observed at a very low frequency, occurring in approximately 1 out of every 35 million individuals.
+The CALM2 gene encodes a protein that plays a critical role in the regulation of heart rhythm.

 The other two children, Caleb and Patrick, each carried two potentially lethal genetic mutations in the gene BSN (Bassoon Presynaptic Cytomatrix Protein), which is linked to early onset lethal epilepsy in mice, with one mutation inherited from their mother and the second one likely inherited from their father Craig.
+Patrick had epileptic seizures prior to his death.
 None of the four showed signs of smothering in the autopsy.